joramot/capstone_portfolio/README.md

-# Jose RM - Projects Portfolio
+# Jose RM - Portfolio

 # portfolio
 <a name="readme-top"></a>